gvwilson/sensibleadventures/nardica/nardica.md

 The rest of the Marines were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
-Other than them, the pier was deserted.
+Other than them the pier was deserted.
 So were the piers on either side, Iffy realized.

 "Sharks in the water," Wales murmured beside her